 Perfect for New Real Estate Agents

-For newer real estate agents, offering to host an open house is the perfect opportunity to get their feet wet in the business.
+For newer agents, offering to host an open house is the perfect opportunity to get their feet wet in the business besides door knocking real estate.

 “These types of arrangements are always a win/win for newer agents and their busy more established colleagues,” said REALTOR(R) Laura McGee of Keller Williams Realty Greater Worcester.
 “This allows the newer agents to receive